Zokhoi/5x07/README.md

-# 5x7 Keyboard
+# Project 5x07

-A low profile ortholinear LHS keyboard with per-key RGB.
+A low profile ortholinear split keyboard with per-key RGB.

 This is a project that began as my first adventure into PCB and keyboard design.

 ## Parts required

 This table is for one PCB.
+You need double of this for both hands.

 | Part                                                                                                                                   | Part Details | Amount | Notes |
 | -------------------------------------------------------------------------------------------------------------------------------------- | ------------ | ------ | ----- |